We have an adept understanding of Islamic divorce law. We can provide you with our expertise in this area of law.

 - Financial settlements – including the Haq Mahr and international assets

 We recognise that Islamic divorces often involve an international element.
 Differences in religious and civil ceremonies exist which can translate into different outcomes.
 We can advise and guide you with any cross-border issues that may arise.
-We can offer you legal advice on how to protect yourself financially.
+We can offer you legal advice on how to protect yourself financially with our international family law solicitors.

 Our aim is to provide you with an efficient and culturally sensitive service.
 As a result this minimises delay, and therefore a more cost-effective process for you.